AndrejaCH/Pewlett-Hackard-Analysis/README.md

 **1. The list of retiring employees**
 -	The table includes employee number, first name, last name, title, from-date and to-date.
 -	The query returns 133,776 rows.
--	From the table we can see who is going to retire in the next few years.
+-	The table displays a list of employees who is going to retire in the next few years.
--	The list is long and excessive, yet at-a-glance analysis gives us some insights about the query.
+-	The list is long and extensive, yet at-a-glance analysis gives us some insights about the query.
 Some employees appear more than once due to change of the title during their career at Pewlett-Hackard.
 <p align="center">
 <img src="Graphics/EmployeesTitleDuplicates.PNG" width="50%" height="50%">
 </p>